LiamHorton/CISC856Project/README.md

 ### RL_project_main.py
 Main file used to
 ### gcg.py
-Code to implement the generalized computation graph which is initialized for robot navigation, we have implemented a RNN for the task of collision avoidance over a short predictive horizon.
+Code to implement the generalized computation which uses a Recurrent Neural Network (RNN) for the task of collision avoidance over a short predictive horizon.

 ### RL_funcs.py